adamralph/adamralph.github.com/_posts/2015-03-04-nuget-gallery-casing-woes.md

 ---
 layout: post
-title: NuGet Gallery Casing Woes Have (Temporarily) Killed Bau.Xunit
+title: How To Kill Your NuGet Package Through Casing
 location: Flims
 tags:
 - NuGet